ianbrandt/javafx-gradle-configuration/README.md

-* Its component metadata rule is not particularly straightforward to use on its own due to coupling with other classes from the plugin (e.g. the temporal coupling to `JavaFXPlatform.detect(osDetector)`).
+* Its component metadata rule is not particularly straightforward to use on its own due to coupling with other classes from the plugin (e.g. the temporal coupling to `JavaFXPlatform.detect(osDetector)` having been called before it's invoked).
 * It doesn't support declaring dependency configurations (e.g.
 `api`, `implementation`, etc.) on a per-artifact basis, which is needed for JavaFX library modules to convey proper transitive dependency information.
-* It can't be applied to plugins that also apply the Application plugin (e.g. by way of a convention) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
+* It can't be applied to projects that also apply the Application plugin (e.g. by way of a convention plugin) unless the `run` task also has JavaFX dependencies (it tries to set the `--module-path` to an empty string in this case).
-* It doesn't handle non-modular `Test` tasks as it otherwise does the Application plugin's `run` task.
 * It doesn't handle non-modular `JavaExec` tasks besides the `run` task from the Application plugin (e.g. the `bootRun` task from the Spring Boot Gradle Plugin).
+* It doesn't handle non-modular `Test` tasks.

 ## Source